itisjoe/gogoig/README.md

 ## Get someone's all public images

+** You should run this one time to save all received datas, not use it everytime. **

         $ig = new gogoig(YOUR_CLIENT_ID);
         $user_media = array(); // here you are
         $more_flag = true;